The following is excerpted and paraphrased from a manuscript researched and written by our parishioner Charles Howland Montgomery, M.D.

 The 1990s brought the Rev. Robert Freeman to the church, with the building’s 90th Anniversary taking place in 1993.
 In 1995 St. John’s left mission status and obtained full parish status (Montgomery 37).
 The Rev. Freeman retired in the summer of 2002, and the following summer the centennial anniversary of the church building was celebrated.
 The next few years were difficult ones for both St. John’s and the Episcopal Church in New Hampshire, with the election of Bishop Eugene Robinson causing strife both at home and abroad.
 The Episcopal Church has a long history of progressive values, but change does not always come painlessly (Montgomery 35).

 The Rev. Susan de Puy Kershaw was called to be our rector in 2004.
 After more than 25 years serving as a Baptist minister, Rev. Kershaw was ordained as an Episcopal priest just a few weeks before she began her service at St. John’s (Montgomery 37).
 Rev. Kershaw has brought about a new era at St. John’s Church.
-Her afterschool ministries (Art After School and Art + Faith) have been incredibly successful, and have brought about a new sense of vitality and purpose for this parish.
+Her after-school ministries (Art After School and Art + Faith After School) have been incredibly successful, and have brought about a new sense of vitality and purpose for this parish.
+Rev. Kershaw retired on November 30, 2019, and we have embarked on a search for our next leader.
 And, that brings us to the present day!

 Montgomery, Charles Howland.
 The Evolution of St. John’s Episcopal Church Walpole, New Hampshire.
 September 2012.
 TS.
 Collection of Charles Howland Montgomery, Walpole, New Hampshire.